owncast/owncast.github.io/content/hacktoberfest.md

 ---
 title: "Participate in Hacktoberfest with Owncast"
 description: Contribute to Owncast during October and get a Hacktoberfest and Owncast t-shirt!
-tags: [hacktoberfest, open-source, contribute, tshirt, t-shirt]
+tags: [hacktoberfest, open-source, contribute, contributing, tshirt, t-shirt]
 images: ["../images/hacktoberfest.jpg"]
 ---